reidpowell/ExData_Plotting1/README.md

 ## Note
-The images from the spec were not reproduced *exactly*; however, they are quite close except for some scaling differences and differences in the underlying data.
+Code files assume that the spec data is in the working directory.

 ## Introduction